Aura · Momentum-aware flight intelligence

 The solution

-Aura is the kinetic observer.
+Aura is a kinetic observer.

 State estimation

-Aura fuses telemetry, vehicle state, and system signals into a coherent estimate of what the aircraft is actually doing now.
+Fuse telemetry, vehicle state, and system signals into a coherent estimate of what the aircraft is actually doing now.

 Predicted motion state